Clicky

 This 'interim' strategy was recommended because a cost-benefit analysis63 showed the high cost of the clean ring policy could not be economically justified.27

 A closed herd is often used to describe a herd in which all stock is replenished by artificial insemination.
 All cattle movement is recorded by the British Movement Cattle Scheme.
-In order to continue trading a farmer has to update a document known as a passport whenever an animal is bought or sold.
-It follows that this tracking system can be used to identify the incidence of Bovine TB in closed herds.
-If DEFRA were to collate the number of newly infected herds which are closed, this would help to reveal the extent to which the disease is being spread by non cattle-to-cattle means.
-One such source is through badger-to-cattle contact such as occurs when cows ingest grass close to badger setts9 and when badgers enter farm buildings whilst searching for food10.
-The following is an extract from a reply made by DEFRA who try to follow the guidelines outlined here when responding to requests.
+In order to continue trading a farmer has to update a document known as a passport whenever an animal is bought, sold or moved.
+If it was possible to collate the number of newly infected herds which are closed, this would help to reveal the extent to which the disease is being spread by non cattle-to-cattle means.
+One such source is through badger-to-cattle contact such as occurs when cows ingest grass close to badger setts9 and when badgers enter farm buildings whilst searching for food.10 The following is an extract from a reply made by DEFRA who try to follow the guidelines outlined here when responding to requests.

 We do not hold a record of the number of "TB restricted herds which solely rely on artificial insemination for regeneration and growth."
 Information on `closed herds' as we call them, is gathered during the disease inquiry following an incident of TB in a herd and is recorded on individual files at the time but is not collated to give an overall figure.
 In addition, occasionally, farmers will be forced to abandon their closed herd policy and buy in cattle because of the losses suffered during the breakdown, hence making our record inaccurate.